Updated: 3 days ago

 Shouwen is the reason I am not anxious about Chinese military or businessmen.
 China promotes men like Shouwen to powerful positions in their totalitarian government.
 He can’t even lie well.
 His eyes darted from left to right, as he uttered every word of deception in that statement.
 Even presuming that a person:

-- Has never been exposed to the US national security reports of Chinese activity
+Has never seen US national security reports of Chinese activity

 They could look at his facial expressions and understand that he was lying.